 All you need to know about solid-state drives

 The world of SSDs can be quite complicated due to the nature of the technology.
-However, the first thing you should know about them is the fact you can only write so much to an SSD before you can’t anymore.
+However, the first thing you should know about them is that you can only write so much to an SSD before you can’t anymore.

 Finite P/E cycles